liborty/rstats/README.md

 ## Trait VecVecu8

-Some support also for sets of vectors of u8 end type.Some
+Some support also for sets of vectors of u8 end type.

 ## Trait Index